slunto/slunto.github.io/about.md

 comments: false
 ---

 This website has nothing to do with anything or everything.
-This is only sawahlunto.net.
+This is only <sawahlunto.xyz>.

 We are also on [facebook.com/sawahlunto](//facebook.com/sawahlunto) and [twitter.com/sawahlunto](//twitter.com/sawahlunto).